 The Church Council is made up of representatives from each committee and the elected lay officers of the congregation.
 The Council meets monthly to share resources, approve new efforts, and support the ministries of the congregation.

 The Growth & Communications Committee is responsible for sharing the life and work of the church, internally and externally, and for supporting efforts to engage new members and friends in the congregation.

-This team works together to invite new people to our church, with a particular focus on young adults and families with children and youth, and to help all newcomers become fully engaged members of the congregation.
+This team works together to invite new people to our church and to help all newcomers become fully engaged members of the congregation.